Peakbagger.com Help and Glossary

-The island parent for a peak is the other summit that would be the highpoint of a hypothetical island if the ocean rose to a point just below the key col elevation.
+The island parent for a peak is the other summit that would be the highpoint of a hypothetical island if the ocean rose to a point just above the key col elevation.

 For many peaks, the island parent is the same as the Line Parent and/or the Prominence Parent.
 It is the strongest parent, mathematically, and will always be higher and more prominent than the source peak.

 However, many coastal summits with low key cols will have an island parent that is the landmass high point, often very far away.

 Isolation for any given summit is defined as the distance from that summit to